Avanishipsator/Ipsator_Ecommerce/README.md

   - One-to-Many with `CartItem` entity (Mapped by `product` in `CartItem` class)
   - One-to-Many with `OrderItem` entity (Mapped by `product` in `OrderItem` class)

+- Represents a product available for purchase.
+- Includes details like name, image, description, quantity, price, discount, and special price.
+- Associated with a category in a many-to-one relationship.
+- Linked to cart items and order items in one-to-many relationships.

 ## Order